Mingkon/ColourCalibrate/README.md

-It is implemented with python3 and cpp
+It is implemented with python3 and cpp.

-In cpp it is accelerated with CUDA
+In cpp it is accelerated with CUDA.

 #### 0.  requirements

-   for py  both opencv and  lib-opencv are needed for cpp both opencv and opencv-contrib are need, and make sure their versions are match.
+   for py  both opencv and  lib-opencv are needed. for cpp both opencv and opencv-contrib are need, and make sure their versions are match.

 #### 1. algorithm